ldepaiva/meteor-accounts-lockout/README.md

 (new AccountsLockout()).startup();
 ```

-You can overwrite passing an `object` as a paramenter.
+You can overwrite passing an `object` as argument.

 ```javascript
 (new AccountsLockout({